 Taking care of your tree

 Decorations made of tissue paper or cardboard hanging from the tree’s branches pose a fire hazard too and candles should be kept well out of the way.
-Be cautious when choosing fairy lights and don’t overload sockets.
+Be cautious when choosing fairy lights – check the fuses are the correct type, don’t overload sockets and place them carefully on the tree (not near anything that could easily burn).
 Also, double check the Christmas tree lights are turned off every night and whenever you leave the house.

 Safely disposing of your tree